 –

 London’s oldest Royal Park!
 As with the majority of Greenwich, it’s extremely beautiful.
-And as London’s parks go, it’s up there with our beloved Victoria (Greenwich Park even has its own pavilion café – maybe that’s the measure of a brilliant park?).
-It’s 183 acres of verdant greenery, including a 13 acre grasslands enclosure that’s home to foxes, birds, and a herd of fallow deer, and conveniently connects many of the other great things to do in Greenwich, including the Queen’s House, the observatory and the maritime museum.
+It’s 183 acres of verdant greenery, including a 13 acre grasslands enclosure that’s home to foxes, birds, and a herd of fallow deer.
+The hilltop is one of the best viewpoints in London, where you can soak up the classical architecture of the Old Royal Naval College set against the skyscrapers of Canary Wharf beyond.
+In summer the bandstand hosts free live music, making it an ideal picnic spot.
+And best of all, the park conveniently connects many of the other great things to do in Greenwich, including the Queen’s House, the observatory and the maritime museum.

 Details: SE10 8QY | Free